BlueSheep3/voxel_game/NOTES.md

 - combining slabs

+# Collision

+- sliding off the corner of blocks sometimes will keep sliding even after the block
+- can maybe still walk through walls (needs more testing)

 # Performance / Optimization

-- combine adjacent faces with same texture into one quad
+- greedy meshing: combine adjacent faces with same texture into one quad
+  - need to first set chunk length to 30
-- remove unused block texture assets after cloning them into the texture atlas
+- remove unused block texture assets after cloning them into the global array texture

 # Input

 - input system that allows customizing between keyboard and mouse better
 - create new input types more easily

+# Other

+- custom schedule for update in state
+- state scoped resources